The World’s Deadliest Poison

 Welton knew the hospital – the Jacobi Medical Center.
 He said he would interview the doctor, look at the chart, talk to the patient’s family and collect specimens.
 The two planned to rendezvous later in the morning at Marr’s office in the Bureau of Communicable Diseases.
 By 9:00 a.m. on December 27th he arrived with test tubes of blood and a container of the patient’s stool.

-He reported that the young woman had been ill for a number of days, complaining of a difficulty to swallow and even talk.
+He reported that the young woman had been ill for a number of days, complaining of a difficulty swallowing or even talking.
 On the 26th of December she had difficulty in breathing and in the morning her husband took her to Bronx Lebanon Hospital Emergency Department where she was thought to be psychosomatic and was given a placebo (an injection of really nothing more than glucose water).
 Later that day after returning home, her husband noticed that she was turning blue from lack of oxygen.
 Quickly, he took her to an open window for more air.
 When this had no effect he called for an ambulance and began to perform CPR.
 By the time the paramedics arrived she was in cardiac arrest.
 They brought out the defibrillator and were able to revive her heart rhythm, but she remained comatose.
 At 5:30 p.m. on the 26th of December, she was admitted to Jacobi Medical Center.
 The admitting physician called in a consulting neurologist who noted signs suggesting botulism and requested the antitoxin, which was administered at 2:33 a.m. on the 27th of December.
 Welton added that the woman had been distraught days before becoming ill and had been treated with a mild tranquilizer by her local physician.
 Her complaints had been attributed to grief after her mother-in-law died two weeks before from a heart attack.

 That morning Marr had already alerted the Bureau of Laboratories to be ready to test the specimens of blood, and foods that were being collected by sanitarians sent to the patient’s home.
 Later that morning he received a call from Dr. Eugene Gangarosa, director of the CDC’s Bacterial Disease Division, Bureau of Epidemiology.
 The hospital’s request for botulism antitoxin had automatically alerted the CDC.
 It was protocol for all states and the City to notify them whenever antitoxin was requested.
 Marr detected that he was on a speakerphone with Gangarosa – he wondered whether an audience of epidemiologists in training was listening in the background.
 The doctor asked about the status of the case and immediately offered assistance.
 There seemed to be subtle arm-twisting – the CDC had an undeserved reputation of riding in on a white horse at the beginning of a serious outbreak and then taking credit for its resolution.
 Marr thought that the investigation appeared to be under control but decided to invite the cowboys — there were too many things that needed to be investigated and his entire staff at the time consisted of Welton and 10 nurse-epidemiologists who had just begun their training.
 New York City did have a permanently assigned CDC Epidemic Intelligence Service (EIS) officer, but he was on vacation.